Ada-Developers-Academy/core-unit-2/api-9-deployment/deploying-to-render.md

 ![Create New Web Service Button Screenshot](../assets/deployment/render-new-menu.png) _([Full size image](../assets/deployment/render-new-menu.png))_

 Next, we want to connect our web service to our Hello Books API GitHub repository.
 Although we linked our Render account to GitHub earlier, we may need to add some additional permissions to allow Render to view our GitHub repositories.
-To do so, we can click the "GitHub" button under the "Connect Git Provider message".
+To do so, we can click the "GitHub" button under the "Connect Git Provider" message.

 ![Screenshot of Connect Github Account button to Web Service on Render](../assets/deployment/render-first-webservice-connect-github.png)
 _([Full size image](../assets/deployment/render-first-webservice-connect-github.png))_